Learning Fair Policies in Decentralized Cooperative Multi-Agent Reinforcement Learning: Related Work

 \section{Related Work}

 The notion of fairness has been extensively studied in political philosophy (e.g., \citep{Rawls71}), political sciences (e.g., \citep{bramsFairDivisionCakeCutting1996}) and in economics (e.g., \cite{Moulin04}).
-This literature has led to the considerations of various aspects of fairness, e.g., equal treatment of equals, efficiency with respect to Pareto dominance, equal distribution (of goods, wealth, opportunities...), or envy-freeness, which have been exploited in more operational fields, such as operations research (OR), artificial intelligence (AI), or machine learning (ML).
-In this paper, we follow the approaches based on social welfare functions \citep{ Moulin04} that encode a specific notion of fairness, which is particularly suitable for the cooperative distributed control setting that we consider.
-Among the numerous social welfare functions, two main formulations can be distinguished: the utilitarian one that considers the users' total utility and the egalitarian approach that focuses on the lowest utility.
+This literature has led to the considerations of various aspects of fairness, e.g., equal treatment of equals, efficiency with respect to Pareto dominance, equal distribution (of goods, wealth, opportunities...), or envy-freeness, which have been exploited in more \pw{applied} fields, such as operations research (OR), artificial intelligence (AI), or machine learning (ML).
+In this paper, we follow the approaches based on social welfare functions \citep{ Moulin04}. \pw{Various formulations have been considered, e.g., the utilitarian one that considers the users' total utility or the egalitarian approach that focuses on the lowest utility.
+In this paper, we \cg{investigate} a family of fair social welfare functions that encodes impartiality, equity, and efficiency (see Section~\ref{sec:fairness}).}

-Such approaches have been adopted before in OR and related fields \citep{OgryczakLussPioroNaceTomaszewski14} and is called \emph{fair optimization} with many applications notably in networking \citep{amaldiSinglepathNetworkRouting2013,shiFairnessWirelessNetworks2014}.
+Such approaches, \cg{referred to as } \emph{fair optimization}, have been adopted before in OR and related fields \citep{OgryczakLussPioroNaceTomaszewski14}, \cg{and have} many applications notably in networking \citep{amaldiSinglepathNetworkRouting2013,shiFairnessWirelessNetworks2014}.
 Various classic OR problems have been studied in the fair optimization setting, e.g., location \citep{neidhardtDataFusionOptimal2008}, allocation \citep{bertsimasPriceFairness2011}, or Markov decision process \citep{OgryczakPernyWeng13}.
-As typical in OR, those works deal with the single-agent and known environment setting.
+As typical in OR, those works \pw{usually} deal with a \pw{centralized} and known environment setting.
 Our work can be seen as an extension of this literature to the decentralized and learning setting.